chopfitzroy/dotfiles-experiment/README.md

 The Ansible script currently supports macOS using [Homebrew](https://brew.sh/) and openSUSE (Tumbleweed).

-Note, whether you are doing an automatic setup with Ansible or a manual setup it pays to first, [fork](https://github.com/chopfitzroy/dotfiles-experiment/fork) this repository to your own GitHub account.
+Start by [forking](https://github.com/chopfitzroy/dotfiles-experiment/fork) this repository to your own GitHub account.

 Clone the repository using the following command **substituting in your new repository address**: